ValveSoftware/GameNetworkingSockets/README.md

 ### Visual Studio

-When configuring GameNetworkingSockets using CMake, you need to add the protobuf bin dir to your path in order to help CMake figure out the protobuf installation prefix:
+When configuring GameNetworkingSockets using CMake, you need to add the protobuf `bin` directory to your path in order to help CMake figure out the protobuf installation prefix:
 ```
 C:\dev\GameNetworkingSockets> mkdir build
 C:\dev\GameNetworkingSockets> cd build